 4. Root Beer Float Cupcakes

-Where to get it: Ye Olde Cupcake Shoppe, 2352 Kiesel Ave, Ogden, UT
+Where to get it: The Cupcake Shoppe and Bakery, 2352 Kiesel Ave, Ogden, UT

 For a twist on a classic favorite, a root beer float cupcake is just what the world needs to make it a better place.
 Pumped full of a sweet, vanilla cream, these little guys are nothing short of adorable, with swirls of thick frosting and decorative paper straws as the finishing touch.
 Not to mention, they’re incredibly delicious!
-Find them at Ye Olde Cupcake Shoppe, just 0.2 miles north of City Hall Park.
+Find them at The Cupcake Shoppe and Bakery, just 0.2 miles north of City Hall Park.
 This four-year-old bakery specializes in gourmet cupcakes, French macaroons, brownies, cake pops, and cookies.

 5. Snickerdoodle and Vanilla Ice Cream Chipwich